hotel satisfaction promise

 Tourist information: Further Jamaica tourist information can be found at www.visitjamaica.com.

-Visa and health: Before you travel, visit www.gov.uk/foreign-travel-advice/jamaica for recommendations and advice on visas and health for your holiday to Jamaica.
+Visa and health: Before you travel, visit www.gov.uk/foreign-travel-advice/jamaica for recommendations and advice if you need a visa and health for your holiday to Jamaica.

 Sitting in the tropics, there’s swimsuit weather all year round with even sea temperatures in the mid-high 20s.
-Air temperatures hover in the high 20s (°C) throughout the year, often rising to 30 in the summer.
+Air temperatures hover in the high 20s (°C) throughout the year, often rising to 30 in the summer season.

 The island sits in the Caribbean hurricane belt and although hurricanes aren’t very common occurrences on the island, it can experience tropical storms between July and November.